King John's House and Heritage Centre

 History, tourist information, and nearby accommodation

-This intriguing 13th century house was for many years thought to be a hunting lodge built on the orders of King John.
-That story later proved untrue, but it does not lessen the historic interest of this excellent medieval dwellling.
+This intriguing 13th-century house was for many years thought to be a hunting lodge built on the orders of King John.
+That story later proved untrue, but it does not lessen the historic interest of this excellent medieval dwelling.